 The Congressional Art Competition is open to high school students only.
 Exceptions may be made for schools that have 7th through 12th grades on one campus.
 All participants must reside within New York’s Eighth Congressional District.
 This means the student must live within the boundaries of District NY-08.

 Artwork must be two-dimensional.

-Each piece can be no larger than 28” x 28” x 4” (28 inches high, 28 inches wide, and 4 inches deep), including the frame.
+Each piece can be no larger than 26” x 26” x 4” (26 inches high, 26 inches wide, and 4 inches deep), including the frame.
+Two sturdy eye hooks at the top right and left sides of the back of the frame must be attached and arrows drawn on the back of the artwork to indicate which direction is up.
 If your artwork is selected as the winning piece, it will be required to be framed and must still adhere to the size guidelines.
 Artwork cannot exceed more than 15 pounds.

 Artwork accepted mediums are as follows:

 - Drawings: colored pencil, pencil, ink, marker, pastels, charcoal (It is recommended that charcoal and pastel drawings be fixed.)

 - Mixed Media: use of more than two mediums such as pencil, ink, watercolor, etc.